PROCESSING...

 In the interest of time, we have published this blog summarizing what we feel to be the most noteworthy amendments but will follow up with a redlined version of the regulations, with new content showing as tracked changes, at a later date.

-The noted changes are meant to improve Canada’s anti-money laundering (AML) and Counter Terrorist Financing (CTF) regime and implement measures announced in Budget 2022, Budget 2023, Budget 2024, the 2023 Fall Economic Statement and Canada’s last Parliamentary Review.
+The noted changes are meant to improve Canada’s anti-money laundering (AML) and anti-Terrorist Financing (ATF) regime and implement measures announced in Budget 2022, Budget 2023, Budget 2024, the 2023 Fall Economic Statement and Canada’s last Parliamentary Review.
 This is addressed through six separate measures including the introduction of new regulated entities.

 Measure 1: Trade Based Money Laundering (TBML)